 stern but very young.

-It was Christmas Eve and for just one night,
+For it was Christmas Eve and for this night

 Christ was commander here.

-as the four met and felt no fear.
+The four men met and felt no fear.

 It was Christmas Eve as four young men